-Our future results of operations are dependent on our ability to successfully discover, develop, obtain regulatory approval for and commercialize product candidates beyond those we currently have in preclinical studies and early stage development.
+Our future results of operations are dependent on our ability to successfully discover, develop, obtain regulatory approval for and commercialize product candidates beyond those we currently have in preclinical studies and early stage clinical trial development.
 A product candidate can unexpectedly fail at any stage of preclinical and clinical development.
 The historical failure rate for product candidates is high due to risks relating to safety, efficacy, clinical execution, changing standards of medical care and other unpredictable variables.
 The results from preclinical studies or early clinical trials of a product candidate may not be predictive of the results that will be obtained in later stage clinical trials of the product candidate.

-The success of the product candidates we have or may develop will depend on many factors, including the following:
+The success of the product candidates we have or may develop will depend on many factors, including without limitation the following:

-- the success of our research methodology in identifying potential indications or product candidates; - generating sufficient data to support the initiation or continuation of clinical trials; - obtaining regulatory permission to initiate clinical trials; - · contracting with the necessary parties to conduct clinical trials; - successful enrollment of patients in, and the completion of, clinical trials on a timely basis; - the timely manufacture of sufficient quantities of the product candidate for use in clinical trials; - · adverse events in the clinical trials; and - any potential interruptions or delays resulting from factors related to the pandemic related to COVID-19 and its variants or any future pandemic.
+- the success of our research methodology in identifying potential indications or product candidates; - generating sufficient data to support the initiation or continuation of clinical trials; - obtaining regulatory permission to initiate clinical trials; - contracting with the necessary parties to conduct clinical trials; - successful enrollment of patients in, and the completion of, clinical trials on a timely basis; - the timely manufacture of sufficient quantities of the product candidate for use in clinical trials; - · adverse events in the clinical trials; and - any potential interruptions or delays resulting from factors related to ongoing or future pandemics, or other widespread adverse health events.